taostat/taostats-docs/docs/Bittensor/tokenomics/tao/tao-emission.md

 # Flow based emission

 Starting in November 2025, tao flow will begin to be a part of the tao emission equation.
-Byy december 20225, 100% of tao emitted will be based on tao flow.
+By December 2025, 100% of tao emitted will be based on tao flow.

 <br />